 My weed education continued: “Most weeds are pioneer plants, which means they are the first to show up when the soil has been disturbed.
 They usually have long roots that reach down to tap into nutrients.
 Instead of seeing these plants as a nuisance I like to work with them, allowing them to grow on the farm and harvest them for eating fresh or for making medicines.”
 Kylie went on to explain that vinegars are her favorite way either to preserve weeds or to extract their medicinal qualities.
 “There are so many ways to use these wonderful plants if we just give them value!”

 Kylie’s enthusiasm for the much-maligned weed turned out to be just the inspiration I needed.
-The In-Between Season of seasons can be challenging in the kitchen.
+The in-between season of seasons can be challenging in the kitchen.
 Spring is in the air and I’m antsy for a fresh crop of ingredients.
 It’s too early for basil or asparagus or crookneck squash, but according to Kylie, weeds are in abundance.
 Coming around to dandelion greens wasn’t quite as much of a stretch, as I’ve seen them often enough at the grocery store.
-So I gave the kale a rest and opted to try dandelions for the Lemony Spring Chicken Soup.
+So I gave the kale a rest and opted to try dandelions in my the lemony spring chicken soup.
 They’re actually amazing, these so-called weeds, with their cheerful, yellow flower.
 Every part of the dandelion is edible.
 The leaves and flowers can be cooked or eaten raw in a salad, the flowers can be dried and used in a stock.
 I even saw a recipe for dandelion flower pancakes.
 If anyone tries that, let me know.
 Finally, the roots can be used to make tea.
-According to Pilar Rendon, Lettuce’s Registered Dietitian, dandelion greens are similar in nutrients to other leafy greens.
+According to Pilar Rendon, Lettuce’s registered dietitian, dandelion greens are similar in nutrients to other leafy greens.
 They are rich in vitamin C, iron, and potassium, among other nutrients.
-Dandelion flowers are said to be a good source of antioxidants, and tea made from its roots is said to do everything from reducing inflammation to balance blood sugar.
+Dandelion flowers are said to be a good source of antioxidants, and tea made from its roots is said to do everything from reduce inflammation to balance blood sugar.
 That’s quite a sales pitch, and they turned out to be the perfect addition to the soup.